Disappointments aside, these Black women still believe in the power of voting

 In addition to her role on the school board, Maia works as the Wisconsin state director of Rise, a nonprofit that trains and hires college students to organize campaigns to lower college costs and expand access.
 While her grandmother was forced to leave her home in Florida and everything she knew to see a better life, Maia is committed to staying in Madison and changing it for the next generation of Black youth.

-Elmikashfi says she feels the weight of that history every day at the Wisconsin Capitol.
+Elmikashfi said she feels the weight of that history every day at the Wisconsin Capitol.

 When Elmikashfi was growing up the daughter of Sudanese immigrants, the Wisconsin Capitol, with its towering marble columns and its great granite dome, was an everyday reminder of the power and promise of American democracy.